DimensionDataResearch/terraform-provider-ddcloud/docs/resource_types/server_backup.md

   * `schedule_policy` - (Required) The name of the schedule policy to use (e.g. `6AM - 12PM`).
   * `storage_policy` - (Required) The name of the storage policy to use (e.g. `14 Day Storage Policy`).
   * `alert` - (Optional) The client's alerting configuration.
-    **Note**: Configuring of alerts for each backup client is not supported yet.
     * `trigger` - (Required) The trigger for backup client alerts.
       Must be one of `ON_FAILURE`, `ON_SUCCESS`, or `ON_SUCCESS_OR_FAILURE`.
     * `emails` - (Required) A list of one or more email addresses that alerts will be sent to.